truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 **Configure Email for Storj**.
 Enter the email address you associated with the Auth Token created for the Storj Node.

 **Add Your Storage Domain for Storj**.
 Enter your storage domain for Storj, the public DNS name for your network.
-If you are using Dynamic DNS, enter that name here as well.
+If you are using Dynamic DNS (DDNS), enter that name here as well.
+Example: *name.ddns.net*.

 **Owner User ID**.
 The default is `568`.

 **Owner Group ID**.
 The default is `568`.

 **Storj Extra Environment Variables**.
 The default setting for this field is empty.
 To define additional environment variables, click the **Add** button.
+For additional information see [Storj Environment Variables](https://storj.github.io/core/tutorial-environment-variables.html).

 ![InstallStorjAppConfigExtraEnvVariablesSCALE](/images/SCALE/22.12/InstallStorjAppConfigExtraEnvVariablesSCALE.png "Config Extra Environment Variables Storj App SCALE")